-The UK left the EU on 31 January 2020 and is in a transition period until the end of 2020 while the UK and EU negotiate their future relationship.
-During this transition period the UK will continue to follow all of the EU's rules and its trading relationship will remain the same.
-It is expected that new rules will take effect on 1 January 2021.
-In preparation for this, the Group reorganised its corporate structure to enable the business to continue trading within the EEA.
+The UK left the European Union ("EU") on 31 January 2020 and entered into a transition period until the end of 2020 while the UK and EU negotiated their future relationship.
+During this transition period, the UK continued to follow all of the EU's rules and its trading relationship with the EU remained the same.
+The transition period ended on 31 December 2020 and the UK entered into a new trading arrangement with the EU from 1 January 2021.

+In preparation for these changes the Group reorganised its corporate structure to enable the business to continue trading within both the European Economic Area ("EEA") and in the UK.